 - The investor stays in control

-- A higher loan default rate than traditional loans
+- A higher loan default rate when compared to industry trends

 - Risk of property foreclosure

 - Focused on residential real estate (less diversity)